Being human is difficult.

 I’m here to help you find a more effective way.

-In my almost twenty years as a therapist, I’ve learned that finding the right provider is a must.
+In my twenty-plus years as a therapist, I’ve learned that finding the right provider is a must.
 Even the best therapy techniques aren’t effective without a solid therapeutic relationship.
-So while I can help you with tools and skills, we’ll actually rely on our unique relationship as a springboard for your healing.
+So while I can help you with tools and skills (I have plenty!), we’ll actually rely on our unique relationship as a springboard for your healing.

 I truly believe that you hold the key to your healing.
 You are the expert.
 I’m just here to help you access your innate wisdom.

-And, finally, I’ve learned that there’s always more to learn (and unlearn).
-The more I learn, the more I realize there’s space for deeper growth and understanding.
+I’ve learned that there’s always more to learn (and unlearn).
+The more time I have in the field, the more I realize there’s space for deeper growth and understanding.
 I read, research, attend educational events, and seek out the mentorship and guidance of more experienced professionals.
 I constantly rethink and rework my clinical approaches, my role in the professional world, and the ethics of this practice.
 This is my commitment to you and to our work together.

 Dr. Rosenfeld was awarded a Doctorate in Clinical Psychology from The George Washington University, a Master of Arts in Exercise Science (Sports Psychology) from The University of North Carolina, and a Bachelor of Arts in Psychology from Cornell University.
-She completed a Postdoctoral Fellowship in College Counseling.
+She completed a Postdoctoral Fellowship in college counseling.
 In addition to her schooling, Dr. Rosenfeld, a Certified Eating Disorders Specialist, has specialized training in eating disorders, Dialectical Behavior Therapy (intensively trained in DBT through Behavioral Tech), and group psychotherapy (and holds the Certified Group Psychotherapist credential).
 In 2020, Dr. Rosenfeld, deeply committed to Intuitive Eating and the Health at Every SizeⓇ Approach, became a Certified Body TrustⓇ Provider.
-She is interested in trauma (and trauma-informed care) and is trained in Cognitive Processing Therapy (CPT) for PTSD and in NARM, the Neuro-Affective Relational Model, an approach to healing complex trauma.
-Additionally, Dr. Rosenfeld has completed advanced training in immigration evaluations.
+She is interested in trauma (and trauma-informed care) and is certified in Cognitive Processing Therapy (CPT) for PTSD and trained in NARM (Neuro-Affective Relational Model), an approach to healing complex trauma.
+She has advanced training in the treatment of OCD, focusing on evidence-based modalities including ERP.
+Also specialized in the area of infertility, Dr. Rosenfeld has completed training and has significant experience in this area, counseling individuals and couples as they navigate this process.
+Finally, Dr. Rosenfeld has completed advanced training in immigration evaluations.
+Her work in this area earns her consistent praise and gratitude from attorneys around the country.

 Prior to opening Gatewell Therapy Center, Dr. Rosenfeld worked at some of the finest institutions in the country, including Columbia University Medical Center and UCLA, and now, through an affiliation with a local university graduate counseling program, trains the next generation of therapists.
-Dr. Rosenfeld is a member of numerous professional organizations, including the the Florida Psychological Association, the Academy for Eating Disorders, the American Society for Reproductive Medicine, and the Association for Size Diversity & Health.
+Dr. Rosenfeld is a member of numerous professional organizations, including the Florida Psychological Association, the Academy for Eating Disorders, the American Group Psychotherapy Association, and the American Society for Reproductive Medicine.
 Her prior board positions include the Academy for Eating Disorders (Social Media Committee), The National Alliance for Eating Disorders (Treasurer), and the International Association of Eating Disorder Professionals, Miami Chapter (Social Media Chair).
 For a more complete list of Dr. Rosenfeld’s affiliations and publications, please see her extended biography.